jpegleg/debian-12-workstation/README.md

 bash user_install_1.sh
 ```

-Add 32-bit packages for Wine:
+Add 32-bit packages for Wine, as well as additional packages for obs-studio, tmux, and htop:
 ```
 bash root_install_2.sh
 ```